Snowflake-Labs/snowflake-cli-action/README.md

 **Note:** Snowflake CLI Github Action is in early development phase.
 The project may change or be abandoned.
 Do not use for production use cases.

 Streamlines installing and using [Snowflake CLI](https://docs.snowflake.com/developer-guide/snowflake-cli-v2/index) in your CI/CD workflows.
 The CLI is installed in isolated way making sure it won't conflict with dependencies of your project.

-## Features
-- Isolated instalation of snowflake-cli-labs.
-- Set up a default config.toml in ~/.snowflake/.
+And automatically set up the input config file within the ~/.snowflake/ directory.

 ## Inputs